 'We're inseparable, you and I.'

 Franchise Original Sin: Before Season Three's "In Name and Blood", the show never revealed to the audience who the UnSub was before the team figured out who the UnSub was (besides "The Last Word", although that one still had one UnSub to be revealed at the end).
 Later episodes, including some hailed as classic episodes such as "Normal" and "The Uncanny Valley", would use this early reveal to good effect, illuminating some aspect of the UnSub that couldn't be brought out unless it was directly shown (such as the effects Norman Hill's wife's belittling had on Norman).
-However, as the series moved on the writers fell in love with the idea too much dragging it to the point where it is now where virtually every UnSub, even those who had no storytelling reason to be revealed, are revealed early to the audience, making the episode an exercise (sometimes painful) in watching the team try to catch the UnSub before it's too late.
-Fans often complain that this early reveal robs the show of what once made it good- the guessing game of who the UnSub was as a person- since now the audience now already knows the puzzle before it's finished.
+However, as the series moved on, the writers fell in love with the idea too much, dragging it to the point where it is now where virtually every UnSub, even those who had no storytelling reason to be revealed, are revealed early to the audience, making the episode an exercise (sometimes painful) in watching the team try to catch the UnSub before it's too late.
+Fans often complain that this early reveal robs the show of what once made it good — the guessing game of who the UnSub was as a person — since now the audience now already knows the puzzle before it's finished.
+Fortunately, a number of later episodes have made efforts at returning to those original roots.

 Virtually anything with Hotch and Haley in the first two seasons.